Saturday, October 19, 2019

 The orderly grabbed Clyde's right hand and opened the handcuff.
 He rotated his arm behind his back and secured the cuff to the right eye hole at the end of the stick.
 He did the same thing with his left arm.
 The stick balanced at the small of Clyde's back.
 Clyde's arms were spread to the rear like a scarecrow on a pole that protects crops from overzealous crows.

 The orderly gripped the center of the stick and jerked Clyde up.
 Clyde winced in pain.
 It felt as if his shoulders were being ripped out of joint.
 The chair was kicked out of the way.
-Clyde's was forcefully seated on the ground.
-His ass slamming into the puddle of piss.
-Clyde kicked and wailed from fear but his ankles were already connected to the legs of the large table by 3 foot chain links and he didn’t get much motion.
+Clyde was forcefully seated on the ground.
+His ass slammed into the puddle of piss.
+Clyde kicked and wailed from fear, but his ankles were already connected to the legs of the large table by 3-foot chain links, and he didn't get much motion.
 Doctor Brennan stood on the other side of the table.
-He nodded at the orderly and the large assistant stepped back against the wall.
+He nodded at the orderly, and the large assistant stepped back against the wall.

-"You can't even humor me, can you Clyde for old time sakes?
+"You can't even humor me, can you, Clyde, for old times sakes?
 Why don't you simply agree with me, you know, tell me what I want to hear?
-But this game you play with me of telling tales on purpose.”
+But this game you play with me of telling tales on purpose."
 Doctor Brennan became animated.
-He lost control of his emotion and started slamming things around.
+He lost control of his emotions and started slamming things around.
 He grabbed his chair and threw it at the wall behind him.
 He picked up the tape recorder and smashed it on the ground.
 Plastic shrapnel splintered outward and showered over Clyde and the large orderly.
-He kicked a trash can that was next to the desk and jumped on it frantically until it was flattened like an aluminum can.
+He kicked a trash can beside the desk and jumped on it frantically until it was flattened like an aluminum can.
 His breathing was labored.
-He slowly dragged his left hand through his hair, while placing his right hand in his coat pocket then began to laugh.
-He fumbled his hand in the pocket looking for something.
+He slowly dragged his left hand through his hair while placing his right hand in his coat pocket, then began to laugh.
+He fumbled his hand in the pocket, looking for something.
 He then removed a needle and bottle.

 The sounds of the chains sliding back and forth through the rings intensified as Clyde became more anxious.
 Doctor Brennen removed the cap on the needle by his teeth and spit it on the floor.
 He then inserted a syringe into the top of the bottle of Metrazol.

-Calmly, but with heavy breath, he asked Clyde.
-“Have these induced seizures, in relation to the shock therapy, been helping you, Clyde?
+Calmly but with heavy breath, he asked Clyde.
+"Have these induced seizures, in relation to the shock therapy, been helping you, Clyde?
 I have to tell you that this process has been pretty damn cathartic for me."
-Brennan looked way from his dose measurement and side eyed Clyde.
-“4,6,12 milligrams, whatever.”
+Brennan looked away from his dose measurement and side-eyed Clyde.
+"4,6,12 milligrams, whatever."
 Dr. Brennan oddly looked at the syringe and then smirked.
-"Let’s have fun.”
+"Let's have fun."

 Doctor Brennen leaned over quickly and plunged the needle into Clyde's neck while simultaneously pushing down the plunger.
 The serum was injected into his bloodstream.

-"If you were more cooperative maybe I would have given you a little anesthesia.
+"If you were more cooperative, maybe I would have given you a little anesthesia.
 But honestly, where is the fun in that for me?"
-He pointed at the orderly which indicated he was next to help.
+He pointed at the orderly, which indicated he was next to help.
 The orderly grabbed a helmet device.
-He rubbed a salve on Clyde's forehead prior to placing it on.
-The orderly began to place a mouthpiece in his mouth so he wouldn't bite his tongue.
+He rubbed a salve on Clyde's forehead before placing it on.
+The orderly placed a mouthpiece in his mouth so he wouldn't bite his tongue.

 Doctor Brennan took the control switch and began to maniacally send relentless shock treatments to Clyde.
 Clyde screamed and convulsed into his seizures.
 He would pass out.
-Be revived and the process would start again until Dr. Brennon was satisfied.
+It will be revived, and the process will continue until Dr. Brennon is satisfied.

 Captain Imperfecto on training days!
 September 29, 2019